 - Gaps in best practice guidance write-ups.

-7. Content Curator communicates as necessary to maintain a fair and transparent process with the Governance Committees about content development schedule and Content Editors chosen to write up the best practices guidance.
+7. Content Curator communicates as necessary to maintain a fair and transparent process with the Content Committees about content development schedule and Content Editors chosen to write up the best practices guidance.
 Content Editors are selected based on the close alignment of their content expertise with that required for a specific content tile.

-9. Each Governance Committee member reviews, comments on, and signs-off on updates.
+9. Each Content Committee member reviews, comments on, and signs-off on updates.
 If there are disagreements on best practices to be included or left out, a vote is called on each specific contentious best practices.
 Majority rules.
 If the vote is split fifty-fifty, Content Curator has a deciding vote, otherwise Content Curator is not a voting member.
 Content Curator records the vote.